 \section{Abstract}

 Diffusion noise represents a major constraint to successful liquid state nano-NMR spectroscopy.
-Using the Fisher information as a faithful measure, we calculate theoretically and show experimentally that phase sensitive protocols are superior in most experimental scenarios, as they maximize information extraction from correlations in the sample.
-We derive the optimal experimental parameters for quantum heterodyne detection and present the most accurate statistically polarized nano-NMR Qdyne experiments to date, leading the way to resolve chemical shifts and $J$-couplings at the nano-scale.
+Using the Fisher information as a faithful measure, we theoretically calculate and experimentally show that phase sensitive protocols are superior in most experimental scenarios, as they maximize information extraction from correlations in the sample.
+We derive the optimal experimental parameters for quantum heterodyne detection (Qdyne) and present the most accurate statistically polarized nano-NMR Qdyne detection experiments to date, leading the way to resolve chemical shifts and $J$ couplings at the nanoscale.

 Phase sensitive protocols, such as quantum heterodyne detection (Qdyne), optimize the precision of frequency estimation from classical signals in noisy environments by sequentially sampling the probe at periodic intervals, thereby overcoming the limited coherence time of the quantum sensor \cite{Schmitt2017,Degen2017,Glenn2018}.
-Then, resolving arbitrarily close frequencies should in principle be possible just by increasing the total measurement time \cite{Rotem2019,Gefen2019}.
-These results heralded the possibility of performing effective nuclear magnetic resonance at the nano-scale (nano-NMR), on statistically polarized liquid samples, with appropriate quantum probes; for example, single NV centers in diamond \cite{Staudacher2013,Mamin2013,Muller2014,Ajoi2015,Lovchinsky2016,Glenn2018}.
-However, despite the early promising results, these protocols have been scarcely applied in experiments with biochemically relevant samples.
-The foremost difficulty explaining this reluctance is the necessary trade-off between sensor-sample interaction strength and the short diffusion time typical of statistically polarized samples.
-This combines with a seemingly challenging data post-processing, and the existence of more amenable alternatives such as correlation spectroscopy (CS) \cite{Laraoui2013,Staudacher2013}.
+Then, resolving arbitrarily close frequencies should be possible by increasing the total measurement time \cite{Rotem2019,Gefen2019}.
+These results heralded the possibility of performing effective nuclear magnetic resonance at the nanoscale (nano-NMR), on statistically polarized liquid samples, with quantum probes; for example, single nitrogen-vacancy (NV) centers in diamond \cite{Staudacher2013,Mamin2013,Muller2014,Ajoi2015,Lovchinsky2016}.
+However, despite the early promising results, these protocols have been scarcely applied in experiments with chemically or pharmacologically relevant samples \cite{Aslam2017,Glenn2018,Bucher2020,Farida2021,BucherLOC,Freire-Moschovitis2023,Nie2021}.
+The foremost difficulty explaining this reluctance is the necessary trade-off between sensor-sample interaction strength and short diffusion time, typical of statistically polarized samples.
+This combines with a seemingly challenging data acquisition and postprocessing, and the existence of more amenable alternatives such as correlation spectroscopy (CS) \cite{Laraoui2013,Staudacher2013}.